NightRa/DeveloperLoop/README.md

 Example: 'week1 hw1test' will run week1.sml and then hw1test.sml in the local directory.

-Example: '-dir "C:/Programming Languages" week1 hw1test'
+Example: '--dir "C:/Programming Languages" week1 hw1test'

 will run week1.sml and then hw1test.sml in the C:/Programming Languages directory.